loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   But *is* clear that FlowMatic will include ways to

-    *   Define your own formats (for number parsing, but also for entire statement syntax),
+    *   define your own formats (for number parsing, but also for entire statement syntax),

     *   derive a new grammar from an existing one,